HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 ## WebAssembly features

-The initial release of WebAssembly was considered an MVP.
+The initial release of WebAssembly was considered an Minimal Viable Product (MVP).
 In common with other web standards, it is continually evolving under the governance of the World Wide Web Consortium (W3C).
 This year saw the announcement of the WebAssembly version 2.0, adding a number of new features.
 The version 3.0 shows the true vision and its potential for WebAssembly.
+You can explore the various additional features on <a hreflang="en" href="https://webassembly.org/features/">features page</a>.

-SIMD stands for Single Instruction, Multiple Data.
-SIMD instructions are a special class of instructions that exploit data parallelism in applications by simultaneously performing the same operation on multiple data elements.
+<a hreflang="en" href="https://v8.dev/features/simd">Single Instruction, Multiple Data (SIMD)</a> instructions are a special class of instructions that exploit data parallelism in applications by simultaneously performing the same operation on multiple data elements.
 Compute intensive applications like audio/video codecs, image processors, are all examples of applications that take advantage of SIMD instructions to accelerate performance.
 Most modern architectures support some variants of SIMD instructions.

 {{ figure_markup(
   image="extensions-usage.png",